ArtinSHF/ArtinSHF/README.md

 ## 🔜 Projects Coming to GitHub Soon

-### 🤖 JARVIS - Personal AI Project
-A personal AI-inspired assistant project that can control parts of my PC, connect to my phone, open apps, understand my screen, and help with automation.
+### 🦖 Rexwood

+A Roblox horror game where you survive after a car crash deep inside a forest that is being hunted by a dangerous Tyrannosaurus Rex.

+Players must explore, find supplies, complete objectives, and avoid becoming the dinosaur's next meal.

-**Tools used:** VS Code, Tailscale, Gemini API, Claude AI, AI assistance
+**Tools used:** Roblox Studio, Blender, VS Code, AI assistance **Status:** In development
-**Status:** Under development, planned for GitHub later after a big update

 ---

 ### 🔫 Hotline Hillerød

 A small game inspired by Hotline Miami, made for my friends and set in my local city with friends as characters.

 **Tools used:** VS Code, AI assistance
 **Status:** Private project, may be uploaded later

 ---

 ### 🧩 Among Us Mods

 A collection of modding experiments made for personal use.

-**Tools used:** Visual Studio, Claude AI, C# / modding tools
-**Status:** Personal projects, may be uploaded later if cleaned up and safe to share
+**Tools used:** Visual Studio, Claude AI, C# / modding tools **Status:** Personal projects, may be uploaded later if cleaned up and safe to share

 ---